 Mind today presents compelling new evidence that the recession has had a devastating effect on the wellbeing of British workers.
-The charity has found that since the recession 1 in 10 workers have sought support from their doctors and 7% have started taking antidepressants for stress and mental health problems directly caused by the pressures of recession on their workplace (1).
-The findings, which launch Mind’s campaign Taking Care of Business, coincide with new government statistics showing the biggest rise in antidepressant prescriptions ever, with a record 39.1 million issued in 2009, up from 35.9 million in 2008 (2).
+The charity has found that since the recession 1 in 10 workers have sought support from their doctors and 7% have started taking antidepressants for stress and mental health problems directly caused by the pressures of recession on their workplace.
+The findings coincide with new government statistics showing the biggest rise in antidepressant prescriptions ever, with a record 39.1 million issued in 2009, up from 35.9 million in 2008.

 Mind’s Populus poll of 2050 workers found that as a direct result of recession:

 - 1 in 10 had visited their GP for support

 - 7% had started a course of medical treatment for depression

 - A third said staff were having to compete against each other.

 Mind’s findings prompt fears for the mental health of hundreds of thousands of workers who face debilitating pressure as businesses tighten their belts.
 Many staff are working longer hours, competing with colleagues to keep their jobs and facing a slump in morale.

 The recession may have exacerbated mental distress in the workplace but badly managed stress and workplace mental health problems are a long-standing issue in our workforce.
 Previous research has shown that every year, 1 in 6 people of working age experience a mental health problem and that 5 million people rate themselves as very or extremely stressed by their jobs.